NikhilNarayana/Melee-YouTube-Uploader/README.md

 I've set it up so once recording has been stopped, the application will submit the information that is currently inputted.
 This combined with `SA Websocket` is a powerful feature set to quickly queue sets.
 The only info that will have to be set if using that combo is the `Characters` for both players or you could just ignore those and automate the whole uploading procedure from start to finish.

 In addition to enabling the settings you will need to update OBS with the websocket plugin found here: https://github.com/Palakis/obs-websocket

+### Custom Character List
+You can add your own custom character lists by putting a file with comma separated names in a file called `.smash_custom_list.txt` in your root directory.
+Your root directory is probably `C:\Users\[Your Username]\` if you use Windows.
+If you are on macOS or Unix, use whatever `echo ~` returns in terminal. macOS users can also just do `open ~` to open a Finder window at that directory.